ParadiseSS13/Paradise/docs/coding/db_changes.md

       `mysql.connector`.
 No others please.

 Your script can then do whatever it needs to the database.
 Logging for progress is advised for heavy operations, but not required.
-All I ask is that if you do logs for progress, do it for every 10k rows or so, don't print for every single row processed!
+All we ask is that if you do logs for progress, do it for every 10k rows or so, don't print for every single row processed!